 Using our unique comparison engine you can compare Finland ferry timetables, fares and sailing durations in one quick and easy search saving you time and money.Find ferry timetables and prices for your ferry crossing to Finland by selecting your preferred route from the fare search, number of passengers, and then click search.
-See here for commercial/Freight Ferries to Finland.
+Alternatively, for commercial ferries to Finland, visit our Freight Ferries to Finland page.

 Finland - or to give it its official title, the Republic of Finland - is situated in Northern Europe.
 Nestled between Sweden and Russia, it is known around the world for its enchanting, snow-capped landscapes and balmy, radiant summers.

 Although they have a reputation for being reserved, the Finnish people are warm, inviting and possessed of a self-deprecating wit.

 Despite its vastness, Finland has no shortage of travel options and is easily accessible.
 With direct crossings from Germany, Poland, Russia, Sweden and Estonia, one of the best ways to reach Finland is by ferry.

 Helsinki is one of the busiest ports in Scandinavia and is where the majority of ferries to Finland arrive.
 Secondary ports include Turku and Naantali, both a little further along the south west coast.